-If you're doing inbound marketing, you're probably maniacal about measuring your success.
+If you're doing content marketing, you're probably maniacal about measuring your success.
 You've got to grow a business after all ... and you can't just hit "publish" on a social media update and hope that it somehow brings you traffic.
 You've got to investigate the numbers that matter so you can fine-tune your efforts and get the most bang for your marketing buck.
 And you've got to see examples of companies already hitting those numbers so you can what success looks like.

 Today, LinkedIn introduced two tools to help make your social media marketing a bit smarter: Content Marketing Score and Trending Content.
 One tool will help you measure your company's success and the other will give you insight into what successful content looks like, giving you much more context into being successful on LinkedIn than was previously available on the platform.